blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 In the five-shot setting, the approach is claimed to outperform ProtoNet, ProtoMAML, MetaOptNet, MTL+E3BM, RFS-Distill, DeepEMD, MATE+MetaOpt
 DSN-MR and FEAT.
 In the one-shot setting, UnicornMAML is reported to perform averagely compared with the other methods.

-Let's finally think of how to interpret UnicornMAML: When meta-learning only a single classification head vector, one could say, that rather than learning a mapping from features to classes, the weight vector instead learns a prioritization of those features that seem to be more relevant across tasks.
+Let's finally think of how to interpret UnicornMAML: When meta-learning only a single classification head vector, one could say that rather than learning a mapping from features to classes, the weight vector instead learns a prioritization of those features that seem to be more relevant across tasks.

 ## Zero initialization
 The second approach for initializing weights identically for all classes is proposed in the paper